wednesday-solutions/ecs-appmesh-config/README.md

 #

 ## AWS AppMesh Pricing:
-App Mesh is a managed service that is offered for free.
-So no cost for managing App Mesh resources.
-As we are using AWS ECS to deploy our applications on Fargate, I believe the Fargate resources will incur costs.
+App Mesh is a free managed service, meaning there are no costs associated with managing App Mesh resources.
+However, as we are utilizing AWS ECS to deploy our applications on Fargate, Fargate resources will incur costs.

-Now when we want to introduce AppMesh, we would run Envoy proxy sidecar container in addition to our application container.
-This is similar to running any sidecars such as xray, cloudwatch etc. containers.
-So in our task you would have to allocate +0.25 vCPU & +0.5 GB memory to account for Envoy container.
-So that will be the additional cost of running your application in App Mesh service mesh.
+When introducing AppMesh, we need to run the Envoy proxy sidecar container in addition to our application container.
+This is similar to running any sidecars such as xray, cloudwatch, etc. containers.
+In our task, you will have to allocate +0.25 vCPU & +0.5 GB memory to account for the Envoy container.
+Therefore, there will be an additional cost of running your application in the App Mesh service mesh.

-And for Virtual Gateway we would not be running an application but a dedicated Envoy container as a whole.
-So let’s say you allocate 2 vCPU & 1 GB memory for Virtual Gateway Envoy then we would have to bear the Fargate cost of running those tasks.
+For Virtual Gateway, we will not be running an application but a dedicated Envoy container as a whole.
+If we allocate 2 vCPU & 1 GB memory for Virtual Gateway Envoy, we will have to bear the Fargate cost of running those tasks.

-So I will give you an estimate for running the above architecture on AWS.
-Let's breakdown what services we have and what is the cost for running these.
+Therefore, I will provide you with an estimate of running the above architecture on AWS.
+Let's breakdown the services and the cost of running them.

-Considering the below architecture in **Asia Pacific (Mumbai)** region.
+We will consider the following architecture in the **Asia Pacific (Mumbai)** region, using the following specifications:
 - Operating system (Linux)
 - CPU Architecture (x86)
-- Average duration (24hours) **(Enter the time period for which your tasks or pods are running.
-Pricing is per second with a 1-minute minimum (Linux) and a 15-minute minimum (Windows).
-Duration is calculated from the time you start to download your container image (docker pull) until the Task or Pod terminates, rounded up to the nearest second.
+- Average duration (24 hours) **(duration is calculated from the time you start to download your container image until the Task or Pod terminates, rounded up to the nearest second)**
-)**
 - Number of tasks or pods (3 per day)
 - Amount of memory allocated for each task or pod (1 GB)
-- Amount of ephemeral storage allocated for Amazon ECS (20 GB) **(The first 20 GB are at no additional charge, you only pay for any additional storage that you configure for the Task)**
+- Amount of ephemeral storage allocated for Amazon ECS (20 GB) **(the first 20 GB are at no additional charge, you only pay for any additional storage that you configure for the Task)**

-Number of tasks is 3 because we are running 3 services and 1 task in each service.
-From 3 services, 2 services contain application i.e service1v1 (stable version) and service1v2 (latest build) and 1 service is responsible for running AWS App Mesh Virtual Gateway Envoy proxy.
-So the cost of running these services is around **56.79 USD/month** and **681.48 USD/year** which includes upfront cost.
+Since we are running 3 services and 1 task in each service, the number of tasks is 3.
+Out of 3 services, 2 services contain an application, i.e., service1v1 (stable version) and service1v2 (latest build), and 1 service is responsible for running the AWS App Mesh Virtual Gateway Envoy proxy.
+Therefore, the cost of running these services is around **56.79 USD/month** and **681.48 USD/year**, which includes upfront costs.

-Note: **The cost for running these services may vary from region to region.**
+Note: **The cost of running these services may vary from region to region.**
-#